 Thanks to the efforts of the local dive community and the generosity of many donors, a 3D Model of the Point Lobos State Marine Reserve Dive Areas was installed at Whaler’s Cove on May 10, 2014.
 This unique model provides divers with landmarks to navigate the Reserve, and allows nondivers to visualize the underwater wonders – without getting wet!
 We invite you to visit this model and explore the amazing underwater seascape.

 Diving is permitted only in Whalers Cove, Bluefish Cove, and nearby waters, and is tightly controlled by strict safety regulations.
 A reservation system limits the number of divers on any given day.
-Divers can get general dive information, check available dates on the dive calendar on this website.
-The following link will show dive conditions.
+Online reservations are now being made via the California State Parks site.
+Any questions or concerns can be submitted by email to email@example.com.